DivyaNanda/GCP-SpannerWithGKE/README.md

 # GCP-SpannerWithGKE
 this is a stab to use gcp services: Cloud Spanner, App Engine and GKE.
-Monitoring with Promethrous, Granfana &amp; Helm
+Monitoring with Prometheous, Granfana &amp; Helm